Bhawyag5/mysql/README.md

 create view past as select FSName from practice where SNo>=0;

+Experiment 12
+    AIM:- Create a index on a coloumn of a table.

 Experiment 13
 AIM: Consider the Insurance company’s Database given below.
 The primary keys are underlined and the data typesare specified.